hodgesmr/mastodon_digest/README.md

 python run.py
 ```

-The digest is written to a local temp file.
+The digest is written to a local temp file as html, and is opened by your default browser.

 A number of configuration flags are available to adjust the algorithm.
 You can see the command arguments by passing the `-h` flag: